amybauer/amybauer/README.md

-- 👋 Hi, I’m @amybauer, a PhD student (UF Department of Entomology and Nematology)
+- 👋 Hi, I’m Amy, a PhD student in the Department of Entomology and Nematology at the University of Florida  :crocodile: :palm_tree:
+- :bulb: I am interested in how the environment affects distribution and abundances of insects and the resulting implications for vector-borne disease systems
-- 👀 I’m interested in disease and carrion ecology and use R to analyze my data
+- :sparkling_heart: I am passionate about disease and carrion ecology, and nested in landscape ecology and community ecology
-- 🌱 I’m currently learning various ways of (joint) species distribution modeling
+- :raised_hands: Data visualization and maps make me happy
+- :bar_chart: I am using R and GIS software to process, analyze, and visualize data

+:busts_in_silhouette: Convinced science thrives through collaboration!

+Fluent in: :de: :uk:

 <!---
 amybauer/amybauer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.